E-r-r-o-r-6-6-6/SafeGuard/README.md

  ## What is SafeGuard ?

-  ***SafeGuard*** is a totally offline assistant app that can detect some ***SOS Signal*** and can do some predefined work to deal with that situation.
-Since this app in under Development it may arise manu bugs and errors.
+  ***SafeGuard*** is a totally **offline assistant** app that can detect some ***SOS Signal*** and can do some predefined work to deal with that situation.
+Since this app in under Development it may arise many bugs and errors.
 You can report that by the in app **Report** button or you may contact me on this email and report problem so that we can make the app better for decrease the rate of crime.

   Actually i forgot to say **"why this app is necessary?"**.
 Actually people can call 112 at the emergency situation but there are many examples of the situation where the victim doesn't have the time to open his/her phone and call the emergency number.
 They are busy by either running from the criminal or by dealing with that painful situations.
 Didn't they can survive if atleast his/her family or friends (whom they trust) was informed that there might be something wrong with their close one ?
 In my opinion yes it must be.
 See , in this situation they must atleast call to the person who may be in problem and confirm is everything all right!!
 Actually here how my app works 😅